-Tips for Making Box Cake Mixes Better
+How to Make Box Cake Mixes Better

 Replace the water:

 The average cake mix calls for the most boring of liquids: water.
 Instead of using water, substitute whole milk or your favorite non-dairy milk (almond and coconut milk work especially well).
 The milk adds fat, which results in a better flavor and density in your cake.
 If you want to make your cake extra rich, swap out the milk for buttermilk.
 Because buttermilk is extra thick, use a few more tablespoons than the recipe calls for.
-You can also think ‘outside of the box and use other non-dairy liquids: Try swapping out the water for soda, juice (orange juice is great with vanilla and yellow cake), or even a stout beer (for chocolate cake).
+You can also think ‘outside of the box and use other non-dairy liquids: Try swapping out the water for soda, juice (orange juice is great with vanilla and yellow cake), or even a stout beer or coffee (for chocolate cake).

 Add an Extra Egg: